Sybil Stockdale: The League

 When Stockdale's husband James was shot down in 1965 over North Vietnam, the U.S. government had a "keep-quiet" policy, asking relatives of POWs to not raise a fuss about mistreatment of prisoners.
 The official reason was not that the prisoners were not being tortured, but that bad publicity might result in worse treatment.
-After a year of abiding by the government "keep-quiet" policy, Sybil found herself more and more disenchanted with the pretense that prisoners like her husband were treated fairly; James had been tortured, had inflicted serious wounds on himself to convince his captors they could not break or use him, and had spent years in solitary confinement.
+After a year of abiding by the government "keep-quiet" policy, Sybil found herself more and more disenchanted with the pretense that prisoners like her husband were treated fairly; James had been tortured, had inflicted serious wounds on himself to convince his captors they could not break or use him, and had spent time in solitary confinement.

 In summer 1966, Sybil along with other members of a San Diego POW and MIA support group decided to go national, and formed the National League of Families of American Prisoners and Missing in Southeast Asia.
 Sybil was the first national coordinator.
 Other support groups from east coast military communities later became part of the National League.
 Within a year she was sitting in the office of the Secretary of Defense Melvin Laird discussing policy.
 The Nixon Administration had ended the "keep quiet" policy and allegations of torture of U.S. prisoners became fully public, with Sybil a forceful spokeswoman.
 In 1970, Stockdale, along with her husband's 1992 running mate, H. Ross Perot, testified before the U.S. House of Representatives' Committee on Foreign Affairs.

 Later life

-On May 10, 2008, Sybil Stockdale attended a christening ceremony at Bath Iron Works in Bath, Maine for USS Stockdale, the 30th Arleigh Burke-class destroyer, and the 56th ship of the class.
+On May 10, 2008, Sybil Stockdale attended a christening ceremony at Bath Iron Works in Bath, Maine, for USS Stockdale, the 30th Arleigh Burke-class destroyer, and the 56th ship of the class.
 Four Medal of Honor recipients and seven former prisoners of war attended the ceremony that marked a milestone in construction of the 9,200-ton ship named for her late husband.
 She died at SHARP Hospital in Coronado, California on October 10, 2015, from Parkinson's disease, at the age of 90.